mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 Symbolic Expressions
 --------------------
 The language into which we are entering is one of symbolic expressions.
 All of our expressions will take the form defined by the following grammar.
-This uniformity will make its definition in terms of Lambda Calculus far easier, as well as it will its later interpretation or compilation.
+This uniformity will make its definition in terms of Lambda Calculus far easier, and simplify its later interpretation or compilation.

 <div>
 $$\text{A Symbolic Expression}$$